Frequently Asked Questions - Summer Camp

 If you realize your child has left something at camp, please contact the office and provide a description of the item(s).
 PREVENTION: Please write your camper’s name on items for quick and easy identification of the proper owner.
 If items are found, we will set it aside to be returned to you.
 All return expenses are the responsibility of the camper’s family.
 Items which are not claimed in a timely manner (several months) will become the property of PLFC and be distributed to a local organization or used for camp use.

-Yes, please inform us of this on the health portion of the registration form.
-It is imperative to know this as soon as possible.
-Our cooks can create a menu to accommodate most allergies and intolerance.
-In some cases, when our kitchen staff is unable to, parents will be required parent to send alternative food options.
+Yes, please inform us of allergies/intolerances on the health portion of the registration form.
+It is helpful to know this as soon as possible.
+Our cooks can create a menu to accommodate most allergies and intolerances.
+In some cases, when our kitchen staff is unable to, parents will be required to send alternative food options.

 We encourage you to contact your child by either of the following ways: